-Beyoncé Set to Perform At The Grammys, Despite Being Pregnant With Twins
+Beyonce Set to Perform At The Grammys, Despite Being Pregnant With Twins

-Beyoncé is going to have a busy 2017.
+Beyonce is going to have a busy 2017.
 The singer just announced that she is expecting twins with rapper Jay-Z, and it’s now being reported that she’ll still perform at the Grammy Awards in February.

-According to Extra TV, Beyoncé will take the stage for the 2017 Grammy Awards on February 12.
+According to Extra TV, Beyonce will take the stage for the 2017 Grammy Awards on February 12.
 Apart from her performance, the “Hold Up” singer is up for an award for her newest album, Lemonade.
-Beyoncé currently holds the record for the most nominations for a female artist and for being nominated in four different categories.
+Beyonce currently holds the record for the most nominations for a female artist and for being nominated in four different categories.

-Beyoncé joins a list of top talent, including The Weeknd, Chance the Rapper, Little Big Town, John Legend, Alicia Keys, Metallica, Bruno Mars, Keith Urban, Adele, and Carrie Underwood.
-Adele is Beyoncé’s biggest competition this year with five nominations.
+Beyonce joins a list of top talent, including The Weeknd, Chance the Rapper, Little Big Town, John Legend, Alicia Keys, Metallica, Bruno Mars, Keith Urban, Adele, and Carrie Underwood.
+Adele is Beyonce’s biggest competition this year with five nominations.

-Entertainment Weekly reports that Beyoncé announced her twin pregnancy a week ago.
+Entertainment Weekly reported that Beyonce announced her twin pregnancy a week ago.
 The award-winning singer took to social media to share the good news.

 “We would like to share our love and happiness.
 We have been blessed two times over,” she wrote.
 “We are incredibly grateful that our family will be growing by two, and we thank you for your well wishes. – The Carters.”